cobject/build-portfolio-site/README.md

 # Build portfolio site

-This is a project building portfolio site for the [front-end developer nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) in [udacity](https://udacity.com).
+This is a project building a portfolio site for the [front-end developer nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) assignment in [udacity](https://udacity.com).

-# Objectives to the project
+# Objectives

 1. Complete the project

 2. Make a site only using `CSS`, `HTML` without libraries (i.e. `Bootstrap` or `Foundation`)

 3. Learn responsive layout

-# Lessons learned

-1. Need my own layout process making site from the mockup.

-2. Think smaller first, larger last.

-3. Layout first, style last.

 # Checklist